unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh27.png"><img src="/images/hh27.png"></a>

-When you get your hands on the Dungeon Game [Download](http://northpolewonderland.com/Dungeon.zip) from __Pepper__ go ahead and unzip and extract it.
+When you get your hands on the Dungeon Game [Download](http://northpolewonderland.com/Dungeon.zip) from __Pepper__ go ahead and unzip it, and then extract it.

 A quick Google Search on the Dungeon Game reveals that it is based of [Zork](https://en.wikipedia.org/wiki/Zork) and that there is a Debug command called __GDT__.
 We can actually use that to our advantage to find all the strings in the game!